measurement-kit/mkbuild/README.md

-Where `name` is the name of the project, `docker` is the name of the docker container to use, `dependencies` lists the IDs of the dependencies you want to download and install, `targets` tells us what artifacts you want to build, and `tests` what tests to execute.
+Where `name` is the name of the project, `docker` is the name of the docker container to use, `dependencies` lists the IDs of the dependencies you want to download and install, `targets` tells us what artifacts you want to build, and `tests` what tests to executed.

 See `cmake/deps/deps.go` for all the available deps IDs.
 Dependencies that compile to static/shared libraries (e.g. `libcurl`) will be downloaded